Airline Multinational Marketing Strategy: Content Localization

 Social media is excellent for raising brand awareness by telling stories and providing inspiration.
 In the travel industry, this usually means sharing customer experiences, suggesting destinations, and reporting on fun activities and happenings for tourists to check out in the places they plan to visit.

 Unfortunately, creating content like this is difficult when your account is directed at too broad an audience.
-Each country has different vacation seasons, holidays and preferred destinations.
-Country-specific social accounts give you a platform to publish travel ideas that are relevant and inspiring.
-Rather than taunting customers with beautiful, remote destinations they will probably never visit, you can suggest more realistic (but equally fulfilling) trips within their vicinity.
+Each country has different vacation seasons, holidays, climate and preferred destinations.
+Country-specific social accounts give you a platform to publish travel ideas that are relevant and inspiring to the people from each country.
+Rather than taunting customers with beautiful, remote destinations they will probably never visit, you can suggest more realistic (but equally fulfilling) trips within their vicinity for a weekend trip.

 EasyJet is an early adopter of this international marketing strategy.
 In addition to their default Instagram account, they have country pages for Italy, France, Switzerland, the Netherlands, Spain, Portugal and Germany.

 As we all know, too much selling is a pitfall for brands on social media.
-Country-specific social media allows you to advertise more strategically and make your promotions count.
+Multinational social media accounts allow you to advertise more strategically and make your promotions count.
 Flight deals can be posted on accounts in the countries statistically likely to book those flights.
-In addition, you can freely share local promotions, such deals on domestic travel, without worrying about flooding a general account with information that may not be applicable to all of your followers.
-As mentioned before, not all countries have the same peak vacation times, so this is a great way to make sure you’re capitalising on opportunities to bring in local business when customers are looking to travel.
+In addition, you can freely share local promotions, such deals on domestic travel, deals on a specific route from an airport in a country, without worrying about flooding a general account with information that may not be applicable to all of your followers.
+As mentioned before, not all countries have the same peak vacation times, so this is a great way to make sure you’re capitalising on opportunities to bring in local business when customers are thinking about where to travel next.

 Engage With Customers